How To Use NBA DFS Projections To Build Better Lineups

 - Player And Projected Fantasy Points.
 The first columns list each player and his projected DFS output for the site you selected.
 You can filter this column to isolate tiers.
 Type "40" in the filter to see only players projected for 40 or more fantasy points, or use the exclusion filter to strip the studs out and hunt in the mid-tier where value lives.

 - Position.
 Filter by position to fill a specific roster spot.
 Type "PG" to see only point guards, "C" for centers, "SF" or "PF" for forwards.
-This is how you build around positional scarcity when one position on the slate is thin.
+That is how you build around positional scarcity when one position on the slate is thin.

 A Worked Example: Points Per Dollar And Value